Falling to Pieces

 "Falling to Pieces" is a song by American rock band Faith No More.
 The song was released as the third single from the band's third studio album, The Real Thing (1989).
 It peaked at No. 92 on the Billboard Hot 100 and at No. 40 on Billboards Album Rock Tracks chart.
-The song has rarely been performed live due to the band's disdain for it.

 Live performances

 Despite its success, the song did not go on to be a live staple.
 The song appeared very rarely in concerts after their appearance at the 1993 Phoenix Festival, where Billy Gould announced, "This is the last time we'll ever play this song again" right before the song.
 During Second Coming Tour, the band picked up the song again and performed it at least once at a concert in Rio de Janeiro in 2009.
 The song was performed at the Open'er Festival in 2014 for the first time since 2009.
 In a 2016 interview, Gould stated, "That song sucks, let's face it.
 I don't know, we don't groove on that one.
 Also, when you play it live, it just kind of gets boring".